nus-cs2103-AY2425S1/ip/docs/README.md

 5. Type the command in the command box and press Enter to execute it.
 The command lists are as below.

-## Features
+## Commands
-Commmands are not case sensitive
+Commmands are not case sensitive so eg. "todo" and "ToDo" are both valid

 ### Adding tasks
 #### Adding TODOs: `todo`